KiritoMoreno/KiritoMoreno/README.md

 My enthusiasm extends to the realm of 'Machine Learning' as well as 'Quantitative Algorithmics.'
 I am deeply intrigued by the potential of data-driven technologies and quantitative algorithmic methods to reshape industries and bring transformative solutions.

+For each project, I ensure that there is an **ES-README** file available, providing detailed information about the project in Spanish, making it accessible to a broader audience.
 </h6>

 ## Projects: